 - if you’ve been following the best practices in your asset management

 Suppose that your goal is to increase the session time of users on your website.
-A brand audit can tell you if you have engaging content to retain the users for longer time on a particular page.
+A digital brand audit can tell you if you have engaging content to retain the users for longer time on a particular page.

-In such a scenario, a brand audit can tell you if your web page is not designed as per the UX principles.
+In such a scenario, a digital brand audit can tell you if your web page is not designed as per the UX principles.

 04. Shift in Business Approach